chaschev/bear/README.md

 * Syntax completion in IDEs, static type safety and OOP approach (see demos below)
 * Dynamic scripting with Groovy (@CompileStatic for strict Java-like mode)
 * Debugging in IDEs and script unit-testing
-* Fast execution, parallel execution framework
+* Fast, parallel execution framework
 * Desktop UI app to monitor running tasks (Twitter Bootstrap 3)
 * A single project definition file driven by annotations and convention over configuration
 * Scripts can be edited in UI and in IDEs (by importing through Maven)